godotengine/godot-docs/classes/class_csgpolygon.rst

 | *Getter*  | get_polygon()                                  |
 +-----------+------------------------------------------------+

 The point array that defines the 2D polygon that is extruded.
+This can be a convex or concave polygon with 3 or more points.
+The polygon must *not* have any intersecting edges.
+Otherwise, triangulation will fail and no mesh will be generated.

+**Note:** If only 1 or 2 points are defined in :ref:`polygon<class_CSGPolygon_property_polygon>`, no mesh will be generated.

 ----